EvernightFedora/evernight-vista-oobe/README.md

 - Reboot:

-With the systemd service enabled, reboot your system and the initial setup will run automatically.
+With the systemd service enabled, reboot your system and the OOBE Components will run automatically.

+- Contact:

+Bilibili:长夜月玩Fedora
+Mail:13278297951@sina.cn

 -----